Society for Endocrinology - a world-leading authority on hormones

 Selection

-Nominations will be drawn from an open call to Society members, together with those put forward by any committee.
+Applications can be made via an open call to Society members, together with those put forward by any committee.
+Applications for all awards can be self-nominating or you can propose someone else.

-Medallists are selected by the Society’s Nominations Committee and nominations are considered on the basis of scientific excellence, broad contribution to the discipline and impact.
+Medallists are selected by the Society’s Awards and Prizes Committee and nominations are considered on the basis of scientific excellence, broad contribution to the discipline and impact.

 The Society for Endocrinology is committed to inclusivity and diversity across all of its work.
 As part of this, we welcome nominations and nominees from across the full breadth of professionals and those groups who are currently underrepresented in endocrinology.
 Please view our diversity policy.